samsungexynos850/KawaKernel-A217X/README.md

 * Overclocked and Underclocked 2210 Mhz and 130 Mhz CPU by Physwizz
 * Overclocked GPU to 1001 Mhz by Physwizz

+## Issues
+- Using this kernel on stock rom specifically debloated oneui roms will cause a message to appear on boot Android System: Undo the deletes
+ This issue is not because of my changes but rather samsung's changes.
+Even an unmodded build of S8 sources causes this message to display.

 # Warning
 ![Warning](http://www.clker.com/cliparts/H/Z/0/R/f/S/warning-icon-hi.png)